Can you get a Divorce in the Singapore Family Justice Courts?

 There are 2 key phases in Divorce proceedings for a Civil Marriage:

-- Phase 1 involves the dissolution and termination of the Civil Marriage.
+- Phase 1 to File for Divorce Singapore involves the dissolution and termination of the Civil Marriage.

 - Phase 2 involves setting out how the persons will deal with all other Ancillary Matters (meaning additional and supplementary matters regarding Custody, Care and Control, Access of Children, Dividing Matrimonial Assets & Properties and Maintenance payments for the Wife and Children).